sryden-organization/heliactyl/README.md

-# heliactyl
+# Coming Soon
-The #1 open-source client are for Pterodactyl.
+Heliactyl 1.0 is under construction.
+Continue using 0.8 for now.